drodriguezSRL/ORBSLAM3_implementation/HOW.md

 # How was ORBSLAM3_implementation done

 This doc describes how this ORBSLAM3 docker implementation was done.
-It includes all the steps, bugs, and workarounds that were needed to make it work.
+It includes all the steps, bugs, and workarounds that I needed to take to make it work.

-I originally used this file as a personal log book, documenting for my own sake every step I took (and planned on taking, thus the present tense used at times) during development.
+I originally used this file as a personal log book, documenting for my own sake every step I took during development.

 It wasn't intended to be publicly released but decided otherwise once the implementation was finally working.

-Take everything said in here with a great deal of skepticism as I'm far from being an expert programmer.
+Take everything said in here with a great deal of skepticism as I'm no expert sw developer.
 I'm sure there are different, and definitely better, ways of going about some of the steps I took.
 But this is what worked for me, and it may work for you too.

 - [Phase 1: Environment setup](#phase-1-environment-setup)
 - [Phase 2: Automating dataset download](#phase-2-automating-dataset-download)